Large Language Models

 Detailed Analysis of Leading Coding LLMs

-OpenAI GPT-4.1 Series Excels in Versatility and Scale
+OpenAI GPT-5.2 Series Excels in Versatility and Scale

-OpenAI's latest GPT-4.1 family offers three tiers optimized for different use cases.
-The flagship GPT-4.1 model features a groundbreaking 1 million token context window, enabling analysis of extensive codebases in a single query.
-With pricing at $2 per million input tokens and $8 per million output tokens, it delivers enterprise-grade performance with strong multi-language support across 200+ programming languages.
-The model achieves 90.2% accuracy on HumanEval benchmarks and shows particular strength in complex architectural decisions and code refactoring tasks.
+OpenAI's latest GPT-5.2 model offers three reasoning tiers optimized for different use cases.
+The flagship GPT-5.2 features a 400,000 token context window with three reasoning modes: Instant for speed, Thinking for balanced performance, and Pro for maximum accuracy.
+With pricing at $1.75 per million input tokens and $14 per million output tokens, it delivers enterprise-grade performance with 80.0% on SWE-bench Verified.
+The model achieves 93% accuracy on HumanEval benchmarks and shows particular strength in complex architectural decisions and code refactoring tasks.

-Anthropic's Claude 4 models, released in May 2025, currently dominate coding benchmarks with Claude Sonnet 4 achieving 72.7% on SWE-bench, the highest score among all evaluated models.
-The premium Opus 4 variant, priced at $15/$75 per million tokens, incorporates extended thinking modes and memory capabilities that excel at complex, multi-step programming tasks.
-Claude Sonnet 4 offers exceptional value at $3/$15 per million tokens while maintaining near-identical performance levels.
+Anthropic's Claude 4.5/4.6 models currently dominate coding benchmarks with Claude Opus 4.6 achieving 80.8% on SWE-bench Verified, the highest score among all evaluated models.
+Claude Opus 4.6, priced at $5/$25 per million tokens, incorporates extended thinking with effort controls and Terminal-Bench scores of 65.4% (highest).
+Claude Sonnet 4.5 offers exceptional value at $3/$15 per million tokens with 77.2% SWE-bench Verified.

 The Claude platform distinguishes itself through superior code refactoring capabilities and natural code generation that requires minimal cleanup.
-The models support 64,000 output tokens, enabling generation of complete applications or extensive code modifications in single responses.
+The models support up to 128,000 output tokens, enabling generation of complete applications or extensive code modifications in single responses.
 Integration with popular development tools like Cursor IDE, where Claude serves as the default model, demonstrates strong developer preference for its coding capabilities.

 GitHub Copilot Maintains Market Leadership Through Ecosystem Integration

 GitHub Copilot continues to dominate market share with over 1.8 million paying users, leveraging its deep integration with the GitHub ecosystem.
-The service now offers multiple pricing tiers: a limited free tier with 2,000 completions monthly, Copilot Pro at $10/month providing unlimited completions and 300 premium requests, and the new Pro+ tier at $39/month offering 1,500 premium requests and access to cutting-edge models including GPT-4.5 and Claude 3.7 Sonnet.
+The service now offers multiple pricing tiers: a limited free tier with 2,000 completions monthly, Copilot Pro at $10/month providing unlimited completions and 300 premium requests, and the new Pro+ tier at $39/month offering 1,500 premium requests and access to cutting-edge models including Claude, Gemini, and GPT-5.

 Business plans start at $19 per user monthly, adding team management capabilities, policy controls, and enhanced security scanning.
 The Enterprise tier at $39 per user monthly includes advanced features like custom model training and organization-wide knowledge bases.
 Recent updates introduced agent capabilities for autonomous multi-step tasks and extended support to Apple Xcode, broadening its appeal across development platforms.